M203 grenade launcher: Components

 The M203 grenade launcher system comes with a variety of components, usually including the launcher, adapters for attachment to assault rifles, and leaf sights (which can be used with the rifle's front sight post).
 M203s can also come with quadrant sights, mounting to an MIL-STD 1913 Rail, or to the carrying handle of an M16 rifle.

+The U.S. Marine Corps also uses the SU-277/PSQ Grenade Launcher Sight (GLS), which features a holographic red dot for improved aiming, integrated ballistic data for automatic adjustment based on ammunition, infrared aiming laser, and a compact, lightweight design.

 Variants

 There are numerous variants of the M203 manufactured in the U.S., and throughout the world, for various applications.
 These vary chiefly in the length of the barrel, attachment type, and quick detach (QD) capability.